braiddynamics/qbd-portal/docs/02-topology/09-unification.md

 :::note[**Section 9.4 Overview**]

 If quarks and leptons share a common topological origin, what prevents them from transforming into one another constantly, turning the universe into a soup of radiation?
 We must reconcile the algebraic necessity of unification with the empirical stability of the proton and the distinct identities of matter particles at low energies.
-The challenge is to describe the "Leptoquarks"—the X and Y bosons—not as omnipresent particles that would dissolve atomic nuclei in microseconds, but as transient, high-energy events that are dynamically suppressed in the cold vacuum of the present epoch.
+The challenge is to describe the "Leptoquarks", the X and Y bosons, not as omnipresent particles that would dissolve atomic nuclei in microseconds, but as transient, high-energy events that are dynamically suppressed in the cold vacuum of the present epoch.

 In standard Grand Unified Theories, leptoquarks are massive gauge bosons that mediate proton decay, and their mass must be set by hand to be astronomically high ($10^{15}$ GeV) to avoid contradicting experimental bounds.
 This "hierarchy problem" leaves the stability of matter dependent on a vast and unexplained energy gap between the electroweak scale and the unification scale.
 We need a mechanism where the separation of quarks and leptons is not just a parameter choice but the result of a symmetry breaking phase transition that physically isolates the topological sectors.
 A theory that allows quarks and leptons to mix freely without a mechanism for suppression fails to describe a habitable universe.